 The archipelago is a popular destination for diving and sport fly-fishing.
-Only catch and release fly-fishing, and a limited, well-regulated lobster fishery are allowed n the park, although many other fisheries occur outside the park limits.
+Only catch and release fly-fishing and a limited, well-regulated lobster fishery are allowed in the park, although many other fisheries occur outside the park limits.

 Jardines de la Reina Marine Reserve and National Park